Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 Overnight oats can last for up to 5 days in the fridge.

-If you prefer them chewy, slightly decrease the amount of liquid you add and reduce their shelf life to 2 days in the fridge.
+If you prefer them chewy, slightly decrease the amount of liquid and reduce shelf life to 2 days.
 You can always add a splash of liquid to adjust the ratio when serving.

 So how can you have chewy overnight oatmeal ready to eat seven days a week?
 Here’s the best way to meal prep overnight oats:

-- Once you finish eating the 1st portion, replenish the no cook oatmeal by putting a new jar of oats in the refrigerator.
+• Once you finish eating the 1st portion, replenish by putting a new jar of oats in the refrigerator.

-- Combine 1 part of oats with 1½ parts of water, juice or milk, add mix-ins if you prefer, and put in the fridge.
+• Combine 1 part of oats with 1½ parts of water, juice, or milk, add mix-ins if you prefer, and refrigerate.

 Add Enough Liquid to Overnight Oats

 No cook oats absorb the liquid while soaking overnight and are ready to be eaten the very next day.
-The oats soak up the in about 4 hours, however it is recommended to the mixture to sit for at least 12 hours before consuming.
+The oats soak up in about 4 hours.
+However, it is recommended that the mixture sits for at least 12 hours before consuming.

-Oat contain phytic acid, and soaking the whole grain for extended lengths of time helps to reduce phytic acid in overnight oats.
+Oats contain phytic acid.
+Soaking the whole grain for extended lengths of time helps to reduce phytic acid in overnight oats.

 But what if all the liquid is gone?
-The longer the oats sit in the fridge, the more liquid they will absorb until they reach the maximum saturation point.
+The longer the oats sit in the fridge, the more liquid they will absorb.
 It is important to add enough liquid to avoid dry oats.

 If you didn’t put enough liquid into the jar, you can always add a splash when serving.